 The Government’s work in response to the virus responsible for COVID-19

 The Swedish Government has presented a range of different measures to limit the spread of the COVID-19 virus and to mitigate the economic impact of it.
+The government’s overarching goal is to safeguard people’s lives and health and to secure the health care capacity.
 The Government’s policy and decisions aim to:

 • Limit the spread of infection in the country

 • Alleviate the impact on people and companies

 • Ease concern, for example by providing information